Ryan Flynn (footballer): Sheffield United

-On 14 July 2011, Flynn signed for Sheffield United for an undisclosed fee on a three-year deal and made his competitive club début on the first day of the 2011–12 season, starting the Football League match against Oldham Athletic.
+On 14 July 2011, Flynn signed for Sheffield United for an undisclosed fee on a three-year deal.

+He made his competitive club début on the first day of the 2011–12 season, starting the Football League match against Oldham Athletic.
 During his first season at Bramall Lane Flynn established himself as first team player despite competing with the likes of Republic of Ireland International Stephen Quinn for a place in the starting eleven.
 He finished the campaign having made thirty five appearances and scored three goals.
 This campaign ended with United finishing 3rd in League One and making the Play Off final.
 Flynn started in this game as United lost on penalties to Huddersfield at Wembley.

 In season 2012–13 Flynn appeared 44 times for the Blades scoring three goals as the side again made the play offs in League One.
 In 2013–14 Sheffield United embarked on a memorable FA Cup campaign which culminated in them reaching the Semi-Final at Wembley in which they lost 5–3 to Hull City.
 Flynn starred for the side throughout the campaign, scoring the winning goal against Premier League side Aston Villa at Villa Park and also scoring as they beat Championship side Charlton.

 In May 2014, Flynn signed an extension to his contract for a further two-year with the option of a third year.

 In 2014–15 Flynn and Sheffield United went on another famous cup run, this time making the semi-final of the League Cup.
 They beat West Ham at Upton Park as well as Southampton at Bramall Lane en route to the Semi Final where they met Spurs and lost narrowly 3–2 on aggregate.
 Flynn showed his versatility by starting both games against Spurs at right back and performing impressively.
 The season ended once more with United making the League One Play Offs only to lose to Swindon Town 7–6 on aggregate.